CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 transactions in parallel.
 Any workflow can allocate a ticket and the ticket allocation mechanism either returns a ticket number or errors out, in case of lack of the free tickets.
 The ticket re-allocation will be triggered by the tx confirmation (Submit XRPL transaction last step) once the used tickets count is greater than the allowed threshold.
-The contract initiates the `submit-increase-tickets` operation to increase the amount.
+The contract initiates the `allocate-new-tickets` operation to increase the amount.
 Once the operation is confirmed, the contract increases the free slots on the contract as well (based on the tx result).
-In the case the `submit-increase-tickets` operation is rejected, another `submit-increase-tickets` operation will initiated by the contract.
+In the case the `allocate-new-tickets` operation is rejected, another `allocate-new-tickets` operation will initiated by the contract.
 If no tickets are available, the contract will finish execution but notify with an event that it has run out of tickets.
 If this happens, the contract owner must initiate the ticket recovery workflow.

 Check [workflow](#allocate-ticket) for more details.